 Often, she is shown looking off into the distance, usually in profile, with a star-gazing look on her face.
 This look holds symbolic importance because it represents the idea that she can see into the future.
 Some portray the gypsy with a crystal ball for the same reason.
-If you are looking toward the future or feel that you posses a special ability of foresight, this design may be perfect for you.
+If you are looking toward the future or feel that you possess a special ability of foresight, this design may be perfect for you.

 Another popular variation portrays her in a pin-up style popular in the mid-1900s.
 We've seen a resurgence of interest that has created a new school pinup style.
 Other variations include realistic or cartoon styles.
 All these options make it a fun tattoo to work with.
 Remember, you should always consider adding your own personal interpretation of any style.

 Gypsy Head Skull or Calavera

 We're starting to see variations that combine two traditions: gypsy and sugar skull designs.
 In this combo, the gypsy is shown with all her traditional characteristics, but not her beautiful face.
 Instead, a skull is placed where her head once was.
 The sugar skull (also known as Calavera) is used to celebrate Day of the Dead (Día de los Muertos), a Mexican event that celebrates and honors the lives of the departed.
 Thus, the gypsy skull tattoo might represent the loss of a loved one.

 Gypsy Tattoo Meanings and Interpretations